 A year prior to her death at age 47 due to an accidental overdose of barbiturates, Judy Garland was living in the glare of the media spotlight as she had done for almost her entire life.
 Yet the focus was not as celebratory as it had been when the 17-year-old, already a seasoned performer, became an international star when she graced screens as Dorothy in the 1939 musical classic The Wizard of Oz.

-Garland will return to the big screen in 2019, this time portrayed by Renee Zellweger in the biopic Judy, adapted from the musical stage drama End of the Rainbow by Peter Quilter.
-Chronicling the five-week run of shows Garland performed at London nightclub The Talk of the Town in early 1969, the film also stars Rufus Sewell as her third husband Sidney Luft, Michael Gambon as theatrical manager Bernard Delfont, Finn Wittrock as fifth husband Mickey Deans, and Jessie Buckley as Rosalyn Wilder, the show’s production assistant.
+Garland returned to the big screen in 2019, this time portrayed by Renee Zellweger in the biopic Judy, adapted from the musical stage drama End of the Rainbow by Peter Quilter, which chronicles the five-week run of shows Garland performed at London nightclub The Talk of the Town in early 1969.

-Of this latest look at the celebrated, yet tortured life of the Hollywood icon, Zellweger has stated her intentions are to “celebrate and adore [Garland] in this work.”
+Of this latest look at the celebrated, yet tortured life of the Hollywood icon, Zellweger has stated her intentions were to “celebrate and adore [Garland] in this work.”

 Garland's entire life was plagued by illness